 How to Bounce Back From a Bad Grade

-If you’re in college, you may have taken a class that really challenged you and doesn't reflect your academic capabilities as a whole.
+If you’re in college, you may have taken a class that challenged you and doesn't reflect your academic capabilities as a whole.
 You may have even received a disappointing grade on a paper, project, or exam.
 That is totally okay!
 College is supposed to be academically challenging, and it’s perfectly normal for students to take a class that puts them out of their comfort zone.
 However, there are some proactive steps you can take after receiving a bad grade to finish the class with confidence.
-Here’s how to bounce back from a bad grade in college!
+We share a few ways to bounce back from a bad grade in college!

 Ask for help

-If you find yourself struggling with material or concepts taught in class, a good first step is to stop by office hours.
-During office hours, you can ask your professor or TA about class concepts you’re struggling with, a grade you received, or what you can do to be successful in the course.
+If you're struggling in a class, a good first step is to visit your professor during their office hours.
+During office hours, you can ask your professor or TA about what you’re struggling with, a grade you received, or what you can do to be successful in the class.
 Attending office hours will not only help you understand class material better, but it will show your professor that you are committed to succeeding in their class, which can go a long way!

 Create a study group

-By creating a study group, you and your classmates can help each other understand the course materials by quizzing each other, exchanging notes, taking practice tests together, and swapping flashcards.
-Having study group discussions on different topics also helps enhance your understanding of the content.
-As a group, you can keep each other accountable and motivated for the next exam or project!
+By forming a study group, you and your classmates can help each other understand what you're learning in class.
+Try quizzing each other, exchanging notes, taking practice tests together, and swapping flashcards.
+As a group, you can hold each other accountable to prepare for the next exam or project!

 Head to the academic success center

-Also known as the learning center or tutoring office, the academic success center is a place where college students can receive free tutoring and help in classes and subjects that are challenging them.
-Depending on the subject you’d like assistance in, you will either have to make an appointment to meet with a tutor or you’ll be able to stop by during drop-in hours.
-During your time at the learning center, you can ask questions, have concepts broken down for you, and learn about some study tips that can benefit you in every other class you take in college!
-The academic success center is an incredible resource for students, so we highly recommend utilizing yours to succeed!
+Also known as the learning center or tutoring office, the academic success center is a place where college students can receive free tutoring and support in their classes.
+Depending on the subject, you will either have to make an appointment to meet with a tutor or you’ll be able to stop by during drop-in hours.
+In the academic success center, you can ask questions, get help on assignments or projects, and learn about some study tips that can benefit you in every other class you take in college!
+The academic success center is an incredible resource for students, so we highly recommend using yours!

 Fully engage during class

-Sitting in the T-Zone (in the front or up the middle) can maximize your ability to fully focus your attention on your professor.
-Remove any distractions from your learning environment by putting away your cell phone, sitting with people that will not distract you, and come to class prepared with a notebook and any other essential supplies.
+Sitting in the T-Zone (the front or middle section of the classroom) can maximize your ability to fully focus your attention in class.
+Limit distractions by putting away your phone, sitting by people that won’t distract you, and come to class prepared with a notebook and any other essential supplies.
 After class, review and clean up your notes to ensure you properly captured the lesson.
 By reviewing your notes immediately after class, you can better retain the information!

 Schedule your study time